jabrena/livingrobots/README.md

 #### Arduino

-Arduino is a single-board microcontroller used in this ebook as a Bridge to connect with complex sensors as RPILIDAR.
+Arduino is a single-board microcontroller used in this ebook as a Bridge to connect complex sensors as RPILIDAR with I2C or Bluetooth.

 #### RPLIDAR